 At the Kent campus, a total 27,706 students are enrolled — a 2.85 percent increase — in classes this fall.
 And 14,807 students are enrolled at the university's seven regional campuses.

 A total 21,736 people applied to attend the Kent campus this fall.
 The university's admission rate this fall was 83.1 percent.
-University officials say this year's freshman class has the highest academic profile of any class in Kent State history.
+University officials say this year's freshman class has the

 T. David Garcia, Kent State’s associate vice president for enrollment management, said the university is moving towards quality rather than quantity in terms of the student body.